exercism/php/docs/INSTALLATION.md

 ```
 Now you can run the PHAR.

-You can also follow the official  [Installing PHPUnit instructions](https://docs.phpunit.de/en/10.5/installation.html#installing-phpunit) to Install PHPUnit via a PHP Archive (PHAR)
+You can also follow the official [Installing PHPUnit instructions](https://docs.phpunit.de/en/10.5/installation.html#installing-phpunit) to install PHPUnit.

 ### Via Composer